Rock Springs Weather Green River Weather 7 Day Forecast -

 This Afternoon

-Mostly sunny, with a high near 79.
-Breezy, with a west wind 17 to 21 mph, with gusts as high as 29 mph.
+Mostly sunny, with a high near 80.
+Windy, with a west wind around 30 mph, with gusts as high as 41 mph.

 Tonight

-Mostly cloudy, with a low around 50.
-Windy, with a west wind 23 to 28 mph decreasing to 10 to 15 mph after midnight.
-Winds could gust as high as 38 mph.
+Mostly cloudy, with a low around 51.
+Windy, with a west southwest wind 23 to 28 mph decreasing to 13 to 18 mph after midnight.
+Winds could gust as high as 39 mph.

 Saturday

-Partly sunny, with a high near 75.
-Windy, with a west wind 11 to 16 mph increasing to 23 to 28 mph in the afternoon.
-Winds could gust as high as 38 mph.
+Partly sunny, with a high near 74.
+Breezy, with a west wind 15 to 23 mph, with gusts as high as 32 mph.

 Saturday Night

-Mostly clear, with a low around 44.
-Windy, with a west northwest wind 21 to 26 mph decreasing to 7 to 12 mph after midnight.
-Winds could gust as high as 37 mph.
+Partly cloudy, with a low around 44.
+Breezy, with a west northwest wind 16 to 21 mph decreasing to 7 to 12 mph after midnight.
+Winds could gust as high as 29 mph.

 Sunday